alttch/busrt/docs/rpc_blocking.rst

 * The primary client "NAME" must be registered in the broker, otherwise the registration of secondary one is refused with CLIENT_NOT_REGISTERED (0x71)

+* If security model is used, secondary connections have the same AAA as the primary one

 * The broker never sends register/unregister announcements for secondaries

 * If the primary client is disconnected from the broker, all its secondaries